To understand the real cost of trash

 Some residents pay their city for trash collection, and the city contracts with a hauler or haulers to provide the service.

-In January, 2018, all trash generated in Ramsey and Washington Counties will, by law, be required to be delivered into the counties’ system for handling waste.
+In January 2018, all trash generated in Ramsey and Washington Counties is, by law, required to be delivered to the R&E Center for handling waste.

 Haulers pay a per-ton fee for disposal of waste at a transfer station, processing facility, or landfill.
 For waste delivered to the Recycling & Energy Center in Newport (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.